The market operator for the water retail market in England.

 Who we are

 MOSL is responsible for the smooth and efficient running of a new and growing business water market.
-The new market opened in April 2017 and allows 1.2 million small businesses, public sector bodies, charity and not-for-profit organisations in England to choose who supplies their services.
+The new market opened in April 2017 and allows 1.2 million businesses including public sector bodies, charities and not-for-profit organisations in England to choose who supplies their retail water services.